kristycarp/opioid-social-media-platforms/README.md

 # Social Media for Opioid Trend Monitoring
 **K.A.
 Carpenter, A.T.
 Nguyen, D.A.
 Smith, I.A.
 Samori, K. Humphreys, A. Lembke, M.V.
 Kiang, J.C.
 Eichstaedt, R.B.
 Altman**

-This repository contains all code and data associated with the paper, "Which Social Media Platforms Provide the Most Informative Data for Monitoring the Opioid Crisis" *(in review)*.
+This repository contains all code and data associated with the paper, "Which social media platforms facilitate monitoring the opioid crisis?" *(in review)*.
+A preprint is available [here](https://www.medrxiv.org/content/10.1101/2024.07.06.24310035v2).

 We organize the scripts and data according to what stage of the study they are associated with.
+For more detailed specifications of each csv, please see `data_dictionaries.md`.

 1. Filtering platform list to shortlist
 - **`platform_list.csv`** - This CSV is a dataframe containing the 72 platforms assessed in the study, their respective URLs, and whether they fulfill each of our shortlisting criteria described in the paper.